QIICR/DICOM4QI/results/tr/brainlab.md

 - **No Track Set created based on Test Dataset #2:**
 Brainlab FiberTracking Software does not support Track Set creation for Test DataSet 2.
+The reason for that is that the software expects the direction vectors to be stored in the DICOM Header which is not the case for this data set.

 - **Track Set created based on Test Dataset #3:**
   - 1 Track Set